csc-training/geocomputing/pdal/README.md

 ## Exercise 1.
 Extracting smaller area from .laz file
 Throughout these exercises we will ALS data fron National Land Survey.
 We will use a part of the L4131H3 tile that covers Otaniemi area in Espoo.
 Because the tiles are quite large and take some time to process for the course it is more convinient to use smaller portions of data.
 In the first exercise we will extract four adjacent pieces from the L4131H3 tile.
 The original tile is already in Taito as part of shared gis data and can be found in ```/proj/ogiir-csc/mml/laserkeilaus/2008_17/2008/L413/1/L4131H3.laz```.
 We a ready made script in github we will use in this exercise so the first thing to do is download the exercise scripts.

+1.
-1. Login to Taito-shell
+2. Login to Taito-shell
-2. Load necessary modules (module load geo-env)
+3. Load necessary modules (module load geo-env)
-3. Go to your work directory (cd $WRKDIR)
+4. Go to your work directory and unzip exercise zip (cd $WRKDIR & unzip pdal_exercise.zip)
-4. clone the exercise github repo (git clone URL) and change to the downloaded pdal_exercise directory
+5. Go to the extracted pdal_exercise folder.

 In order to extract smaller pieces of it we will use PDAL's crop filter.
 We have two necessary files for this exercise: crop\_pipeline.json and split\_laz.sh.
 Crop\_pipeline.json defines a pdal pipeline for cropping a .laz file and split\_laz.sh runs the pipeline 4 times changing the crop area and output file.